 - Staffing hospital, private, and public health laboratories;

 - Specialized positions in hematology, clinical chemistry, clinical microbiology, parasitology, mycology, virology, serology, blood banking, hemostasis, toxicology, or molecular biology;

 - Research and development of new test procedures, products, and equipment;

 - Research and quality control in industry positions;

 - Sales distribution of pharmaceuticals or laboratory products;

 - Education and training programs for medical laboratories;

 - Technical specialists to teach new procedures and instrumentation.

 Professionals employed in the field of medical laboratory technology are an indispensable part of the health care team.
-Using samples from many kinds of human specimens, laboratorians perform determinations and analysis that physicians use to maintain health or to diagnose and treat disease.
-Testing involves operating sophisticated instruments, identifying microscopic organisms, using routine testing kits and performing complicated assays.
+Using samples from many kinds of human specimens, laboratorians perform determinations and analyses that physicians use to maintain health or to diagnose and treat disease.
+Testing involves operating sophisticated instruments, identifying microscopic organisms, using routine testing kits, and performing complicated assays.
 Laboratory work requires technical expertise and attention to detail.

 A laboratory professional not only performs the testing but also recognizes disease states.
 With their specialized training, medical laboratory technicians provide the health care team with the most accurate results available.